-Once a boat is named and Christened it is not a good idea to rename a boat (unless of course, you perform the necessary de-naming ceremony).
+Once a boat is named and Christened (one bottle of champagne for her, another one for you to toast with), it is not a good idea to rename a boat (unless, of course, you perform the necessary purging ceremony and renaming ceremony).

 Many boat owners will agree their vessels tend to take on a life of their own.
-Naming your boat, some owners will attest, gives life and personality to the vessel.
+Naming your boat, some owners will attest, gives life and their own personalities to the vessel.

-As you set your course and sail the seas, your boat name will be on display for all to see.
+As you set your course and sail the seas, be it for romance, adventure, or a celebration, your boat name will be on display for all to see.
 More importantly, naming your boat is imperative to your safety when sailing the open seas.